SEEKING ALL SKILLS

 Harmful Algal Bloom Program Management Team

 During the summer and into fall, the Pure Waters fields a strong volunteer force to look for and document HABs as well as take samples.
-In 2019, we had over 120 volunteers covering 60 miles of shoreline.
-We expect 2020 to be even bigger as we venture out to cover beyond the shoreline and into the lake.
+In 2020, we had over 120 volunteers covering 60 miles of shoreline.
+We expect 2021 to be even bigger as we venture out to cover beyond the shoreline and into the lake.
 We also coordinate extensively with the Finger Lakes Institute, NYS DEC, the Canandaigua Lake Watershed Association and the Keuka Lake Association.
 Managing such a large force requires extensive planning by a few dedicated people.
-We have been blessed with outstanding people up to now.

-Our management structure consists of a Director, 4 Regional Coordinators and staff support for reporting and management systems, training and communications.
-We can use assistants for the Director and Regional Coordinators and welcome as many support people we can get.
+Our management structure consists of a Director, 4 Regional Coordinators and staff support for reporting and management systems, training, and communications.
+We need assistants for the Director and Regional Coordinators and welcome as many support people we can get.
 The more people working together, the less the workload is for any one individual.

 As the HAB Team has gained experience, individuals have moved to start other programs and grow the Pure Waters reach and effectiveness.
-Three of our Regional Coordinators have moved to other positions and we need more support for administration.
+We need to have a pipeline of individuals to learn the program so they can step up in the future.

-The following are brief descriptions of the roles we are looking for by early March as planning for next season is already underway.
+The following are brief descriptions of the roles we are looking for.
 None of these positions requires someone who lives on the lake.
 They are a great opportunity for those that love the lake or feel strongly about helping, but may not feel they can do shoreline monitoring.